-Radiologic technology students are advised that the practice of radiologic technology in the state of Arizona is regulated by the provisions of the Arizona Medical Radiologic Technology Board of Examiners statutes and rules.
+Imaging Continuing Education (ICE) students are advised that the practice of radiologic technology in the state of Arizona is regulated by the provisions of the Arizona Department of Health Servies (AZDHS) statutes and rules.

 In addition to the Yavapai College Student Code of Conduct, Women's Health Imaging Certificate program students are expected to adhere to the standards of professional conduct as outlined by the American Registry of Radiologic Technologists (ARRT) and the American Society of Radiologic Technologists (ASRT).